CLi-de/Meta_LSM/README.md

 [![standard-readme compliant](https://img.shields.io/badge/readme%20style-standard-brightgreen.svg?style=flat-square)](https://github.com/RichardLitt/standard-readme)

-this repo contains code accompaning the paper, [Meta-learning an Intermediate Representation for Few-shot block-wise Prediction of Landslide Susceptibility]().
+this repo contains code accompanying the paper, [Meta-learning an Intermediate Representation for Few-shot block-wise Prediction of Landslide Susceptibility in Large Areas](https://scholar.google.com.hk/citations?view_op=view_citation&hl=zh-CN&user=OVV566YAAAAJ&citation_for_view=OVV566YAAAAJ:2osOgNQ5qMEC).
 It contains the code of 1) unsupervised pretraining; 2) scene segmentation and task sampling; 3) the meta learner and the few-shot adaption for LSM prediction.
 Also, it provides the drawing of most experimental figures.

 ##Table of Contents